ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 - Your phone might get hot very quickly.
 Make sure to end the game after using.
 The Cardboard version seems to stay on even if the phone gets very hot while the GearVR version turns itself off automatically.
 Therefore, cardboard users should make sure to manually end the app after use.

 - The goal of this project is to bring high quality (6DoF) positional tracking to GearVR, Daydream and Cardboard using ARCore/ARKit software.
 The HTC Vive Focus and the Daydream powered Lenovo Mirage Solo offer this functionality already but are very pricy and not available everywhere yet.
 Because they use dedicated hardware, they can offer better performance and quality tracking.
-The [Oculus Quest 2](https://github.com/ChristophGeske/ChristophGeske.github.io) currently offers the best 6DoF head and controller tracking which makes it a highly desirable device.
+The Oculus Quest 2 currently offers the best 6DoF head and controller tracking which makes it a highly desirable device.
+[Oculus/Meta Quest 2 - 128GB version - Amazon (Paid Link)](http://amzn.to/2UKwLru)

 - Before installing one of the apps (.apk files) make sure you have installed Google ARCore from the [Play Store](https://play.google.com/store/apps/details?id=com.google.ar.core&hl=en) on your device.
 Check if your device supports ARCore on [this page](https://developers.google.com/ar/discover/supported-devices).